Government of the Ming dynasty: Military

+In 1392, the Ming army reportedly numbered 1,198,442 soldiers.
+It had grown by the early 15th century to include 493 guards and 359 battalions.
+In the 1440s, the army reached a peak of 3,150,000 soldiers, but in the middle of the Ming period, troop numbers decreased by about half.
+By the end of the dynasty, they had once again increased to over four million.

 Government communications

-Administering the country required constant movement of people and goods.
-Officials were constantly traveling between the capital and the regions, while subjects were expected to perform work duties even if it meant traveling hundreds of kilometers away from their homes.
+Administering the country required constant movement of people and goods, as officials travelled between the capital and the regions, while subjects were expected to perform work duties even if it meant traveling hundreds of kilometers away from their homes.
 This created a need to ensure the supply of goods to both the metropolis and the regions.
 To handle these tasks, three bureaus were established: the courier service (yichuan), the postal service (yidi), and the transport service (diyun).

-The courier service has existed in China since ancient times.
-Its main task was to ensure the transport of messages between different regions and the capital, as well as the movement of officials, messengers, taxes (such as grain and other products), and persons performing work duties or soldiers.
-This service was under the authority of the Ministry of War.
+The courier service, under the authority of the Ministry of War, was responsible for transporting messages between different regions and the capital, as well as conveying officials, messengers, taxes (such as grain and other goods), and people performing labor duties or military service.
 Along the communication routes, courier service stations were established every 60–80 li (34–45 km, during the Ming dynasty, 1 li was equivalent to 559.8 meters).
 This distance was considered a day's journey.
 The staff at these stations were responsible for providing accommodation, food, and transportation to authorized individuals.
 It was mandatory for these individuals to have appropriate official documents, even for large groups of dozens of members, and everyone was counted by name.
 The transportation of people and goods was a crucial responsibility for the service's officers, who were held to strict deadlines.
 Failure to meet these deadlines resulted in punishment as a military offense.
 The local population was responsible for providing everything necessary for the service's operation through labor obligations and in-kind levies.
-During the middle Ming period, these obligations were converted into cash payments, which were used by local authorities to fund the service.
+During the middle Ming period, these obligations were converted into cash payments, which local authorities then used to fund services.
 This reform led to a chronic lack of funding and a decrease in the number of stations.
 During the Hongwu Emperor's reign, there were 1,936 stations, but by 1587, this number had decreased to 1,036.

-The postal service, which was established by the previous Yuan dynasty, was also under the jurisdiction of the military department.
-It was carried out by "postal soldiers"—hereditary soldiers who were stationed at various locations and were responsible for delivering messages.
-These stations were approximately 10 li (5.6 km) apart, and it was determined that it would take 3/100 of a day (45 minutes) to deliver a message between them, resulting in a transmission speed of 190 km per day.
+The postal service, which was established by the Yuan dynasty, was also under the jurisdiction of the military department.
+It was carried out by "postal soldiers"—hereditary soldiers stationed at various locations who were responsible for delivering messages.
+These stations were approximately 10 li (5.6 km) apart, and it would take about 45 minutes to deliver a message between them, resulting in a transmission speed of 190 km per day.
 In the border areas, there were chains of towers manned by a dozen soldiers who used signal fires to transmit messages.
 In 1376, transport offices were established in each prefecture with the purpose of providing extensive transport services, including the transportation of tax grain and individuals with work duties.